pikatchu/closedsource/book/0440-jeremy.md

 Jeremy continued.
 "A real programmer needs to understand how Unix works.
 It’s like C—these are the fundamentals.
 You can learn all the fancy high-level stuff later, but if you don’t know Unix and C, you don’t really know how computers work."

 Leo nodded.
-He had spent so much time learning assembly and automata, but this felt like the next step—a deeper level of understanding.
+He had spent so much time learning assembly and automatons, but this felt like the next step—a deeper level of understanding.

 Jeremy smirked.
 "Alright, go on.
 Try a few commands.
 Let’s see if you’ve got the instincts of a real Bellardian."